-The Company has a loan facility with the Bank of Montreal totaling of US\$200 million consisting of US\$100 million under a Term Loan Facility and US\$100 million under Revolving Loan Facility.
-As of the date of this AIF, the Company has fully drawn on the Term Loan Facility and US\$75 million of the Revolving Facility.
+The Company has a loan facility with a syndicate of banks totaling of US\$200 million and consisting of US\$100 million under a Term Loan Facility and US\$100 million under a Revolving Loan Facility.
 The debt facilities contain certain covenants which the Company must meet on an ongoing basis.
 The failure to meet these covenants could place the debt facilities in default which would have a material adverse effect on the Company.
 There is a risk that the Company's Eagle Gold Mine does not generate sufficient future cash flows to make the required interest and principal payments under the debt facilities, which would place it in default and have a material adverse effect on the Company.

-See "General Development of the Business Over the Last Three Years - 2020 - Refinancing" and "Material Contracts - Secured Credit Transactions" for more details on the Term Loan Facility and Revolving Facility.
+See "General Development of the Business Over the Last Three Years - 2020 Developments - Secured Credit Transaction" and "Material Contracts - Secured Credit Transactions" for more details on the Term Loan Facility and Revolving Facility.